PPMTF/PPMTF/README.md

 The purpose of this source code is to reproduce experimental results of PPMTF in PF (SNS-based people flow data) and FS (Foursquare dataset).
 In particular, we designed our code to easily reproduce experimental results of PPMTF (alpha=200) in PF (Figure 7 "PPMTF" in our paper) using Docker files.
 See "Running Our Code Using Dockerfiles" for details.

 We also designed our code to reproduce experimental results of PPMTF in FS (Figure 10 "PPMTF" in our paper) by downloading the Foursquare dataset and running our code.
 Note that it takes a lot of time (e.g., it may take more than one day depending on the running environment) to run our code.
-See "Usage (3) Synthesizing traces in FS using PPMTF" for details.
+See "Usage (4)(5)" for details.

 # Directory Structure
 - cpp/			&emsp;C++ codes (put the required files under this directory; see cpp/README.md).
 - data/			&emsp;Output data (obtained by running codes).
   - PF/			&emsp;Output data in PF (SNS-based people flow data).
+  - PF_dataset/		&emsp;Place PF (SNS-based people flow data) in this directory (currently empty).
   - FS/			&emsp;Output data in FS (Foursquare dataset).
+  - FS_dataset/		&emsp;Place FS (Foursquare dataset) in this directory (currently empty).
 - python/		&emsp;Python codes.
 - results/		&emsp;Experimental results.
   - PF/			&emsp;Experimental results in PF (SNS-based people flow data).